FAQs FOR ACADEMICS

 - How much does research cost to run at Busara?
 It depends on a number of factors including data collection type (lab, field, survey, interview), level of engagement, length of research, geographic area, and number of participants, among many others.
 Contact us with a description of your work and we will reply with a price quote.

 - Where do you work?
 Our primary headquarters and stationary lab is in Nairobi, Kenya.
-In Nairobi, we have an existing subject pool of over 7,000 individuals from informal settlements covering a representative sample of gender, age, ethnicity and education.
+In Nairobi, we have an existing subject pool of over 12,000 individuals from informal settlements covering a representative sample of gender, age, ethnicity and education.
 We also have implemented many studies that required nation-wide samples and new recruitment of thousands of individuals.
 Our mobile lab is equipped to travel nation-wide and internationally.
-We have opened a second branch in Western Kenya for field and lab operations with rural populations and are in the process of opening a lab in Trenton, NJ.

 - Can my study be run remotely?
 Absolutely.
 Although we welcome researchers to visit our facilities to experience the process first-hand, we understand that travel to Nairobi is a non-trivial cost.
 We aim to maintain the highest data quality, regardless of whether the researcher is in the next room or a continent away.
 There are no additional charges for remotely run studies.